emielkwakkel/angular-2-course/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Assignments

+### E2E Testing
+Start out in the `assignments.e2e-spec.ts` file and follow the comments!
+Todo's indicate where your solution must be placed.
+If you are ever stuck, check out the `solution.e2e-spec.ts` file for the solution.